thamtech/yii2-scheduler/README.md

     ]
 ```

-also add this to the top of your `config/console.php` file
+also add this to the top of your `config/console.php` file:

 ```php
 \yii\base\Event::on(